 Who Is Eligible?

-Foster children are eligible to receive services through ILP at the age of 14 and may continue receiving services until age 21 if they are in the custody or placement responsibility of a local department of social services.
+Youth in foster care are eligible to receive services through ILP at the age of 14 and may continue receiving services until age 21 if they are in the custody or placement responsibility of a local department of social services.
 Qualifying placements include those in foster homes, residential treatment centers and group homes.

 What are the Services?